audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 Bug fixes for:

  * Imports and Exports:
+   * Bug when exporting partial selections caused too much audio to be exported is fixed.
+   * Fix corrupt files exported through FFmpeg when metadata included, (metadata is now exported correctly in M4A files)
+   * Prevent saving a new Audacity Project over an existing one as this could corrupt both projects.
    * Improved help for files that cannot be imported because the relevant optional library is missing.
-   * Fix corrupt files exported through FFmpeg when tags are set.
-   * Prevent saving an new Audacity Project over an existing one, as this ruins both projects.
-   * Bug when Exporting partial tracks causing too much audio to be exported is fixed.

  * Effects:
-   * Allow effects which change the length of the audio they work on to also be applied to selected label tracks, thus keeping them in sync.
+   * Allow effects which change the length of the audio they work on to also be applied to selected label tracks, thus keeping them synchronized.
-   * Fixed problems with using plug-ins that create labels on existing label tracks.
+   * Fixed inability in Nyquist plug-ins to add labels to an existing label track
+   * (Mac) Equalization window was corrupted after Preview
+   * (Linux 64-bit) Fixed crash Generating Click Track

  * Audio Devices:
-   * Fixed bug causing recording to stop short when the record sample is not supported by the sound device and libsamplerate is used for resampling.
+   * Fixed bug causing recording to stop short when the recording sample rate is not supported by the sound device and libsamplerate is used for resampling.
-   * Fix crash when opening the preferences on a machine where there are no available audio devices.
+   * Fix crash when opening Preferences on a machine where there are no available audio devices.
-   * Fixes for bugs associated with Timer Record.
+   * Fixes for bugs using Timer Record and Sound Activated Recording

  * User Interface:
    * Sizes of some dialogues adjusted to ensure they fit on the screen.
    * Fix for supposedly "hidden" items appearing on screen with large monitors.
    * Various keyboard shortcut and translation fixes.

  * Other bug fixes:
    * Several timing-dependent crashes and minor incorrect behaviours have been fixed
+   * Windows installer now installs correctly over previous versions of Audacity

 Changes and improvements:
-   * Better icon file for Windows - higher resolution and transparency
+   * (Windows) Better icon file with higher resolution and transparency
-   * Windows Installer now installs correctly over previous versions of Audacity
+   * New SoundFinder plug-in to label regions of audio between silences, so allowing silences between tracks to be excluded when exporting multiple

 --------------------------------------------------------------------------------